Red Hen Publications

 • • • •

 Given that Dobby claims to have heard something related to the plan to deploy the Diary, in the face of Barty Crouch’s failure to protect the family from raids by Aurors I could fairly easily picture Lucius campaigning to do *something*, trying to soft-pedal the LV associations of the Riddle Diary to his father, and to play up the purge the mudbloods angle.
 But even that doesn’t completely satisfy the requirements.
-For, so far as we were ever told, From Lucius Malfoy’s position, the point of deploying the Diary was to remove Albus Dumbledore as Headmaster.
+For, so far as we were ever told, from Lucius Malfoy’s position, the point of deploying the Diary was to remove Albus Dumbledore as Headmaster.

 Unless, of course, Lucius drafted out the whole plot in a snit after Albus gave him provocation by rigging the House points at the last minute and insulting a full quarter of the school by effectively stealing Draco’s House’s legitimate win.
 If he did so, Abraxus probably would still have wanted no part of it.
 Even if it might have dislodged Dumbledore, raising havoc at Hogwarts would not have stopped the Ministry raids.
 So far as the Malfoys would have known, Dumbledore had nothing directly to do with the Ministry raids.
 That would have been Amelia Bones’s doing.

 But if the shameless theft of the House Cup was a deciding factor, Dobby would hardly have been claiming to have known about the plot “for months”.
+The theft of the House Cup was at the very end of the year, after Abraxus’s presumed death.

 And while we are on the subject of Ministry raids, neither did Arthur Weasley have anything to do with them, although he had no doubt taken part in some of them.

-Weasley’s department is certainly a part of the DMLE, which was in charge of the raids.
+Weasley’s department is certainly a part of the DMLE, and the DMLE was in charge of the raids.
 However, Weasley’s own department’s responsibility was to discourage the enchantment of Muggle artifacts, and to prevent the releasing of enchanted artifacts into Muggle hands.
 The discovery of enchanted Muggle artifacts in wizarding hands — which remain in wizarding hands, is not really that much of an issue.
 Arthur Weasley was certainly not the one in charge of proposing raids of Dark wizard’s households in order to search for enchanted Muggle artifacts.
-He was included in these exercises in order to identify and confiscate any such artifacts that might have turned up in the course of them, but the raids themselves were looking for something of rather more significance than the odd charmed tea set.
+He was included in these exercises in order to identify and confiscate such artifacts that might have turned up in the course of them, but the raids themselves were looking for something of rather more significance than the odd charmed tea set.

 Therefore; it is probably safe to conclude that either Abraxus Malfoy was already some time gone from Hogwarts before Riddle appeared there.
 Perhaps a long time gone.
 (And not all wizards start their families right out of Hogwarts.
 Lucius could have been the child of Abraxus’s old age) Or he was just far enough behind Riddle to have missed recruitment by the younger siblings of Riddle’s original followers, through having finished Hogwarts before Riddle’s return from his first exile.